SchmidtDSE/afscgap/README.md

 print(url)
 ```

 The query can be executed by making an HTTP GET request at the provided location.
+Note that a `get_page_url` method is also available on the `Cursor` object returned by `afscgap.query`.

 <br>